open-mmlab/mmgeneration/docs/en/migration.md

 </thead>
 </table>

 > Note that, in the 1.x, MMGeneration uses `OptimWrapper` to realize gradient accumulation.
-This make the configure of `discriminator_steps` (training trick for updating the generator once after multiple updates of the discriminator) and gradient accumulation different between 0.x and 1.x version.
+This make the config of `discriminator_steps` (training trick for updating the generator once after multiple updates of the discriminator) and gradient accumulation different between 0.x and 1.x version.

 - In 0.x version,  we use `disc_steps`, `gen_steps` and `batch_accumulation_steps` in configs. `disc_steps` and `batch_accumulation_steps` are counted by the number of calls of `train_step` (is also the number of data reads from the dataloader).
 Therefore the number of consecutive updates of the discriminator is `disc_steps // batch_accumulation_steps`.
 And for generators, `gen_steps` is the number of times the generator actually updates continuously.
 - In 1.x version, we use `discriminator_steps`, `generator_steps` and `accumulative_counts` in configs. `discriminator_steps` and `generator_steps` are the number of consecutive updates to itself before updating other modules.